AniketMondal/DA_IITB_Placements_2021/README.md

 ## Dataset

 The data was taken from the IITB Placement Portal as `allocations.csv` and one ***should not use it for any kind of commertial purposes***.
-For potential privacy issues, the column for names of the students has been ommitted from the `csv` file.
+For potential **privacy** issues, the column containing names of the students has been ommitted from the `allocations.csv` file originally obtained.

 [Go Top :arrow_up:](#iitb-placements-2021-statistics)